-Assume you want to print a PDF file to an HP JetDirect-connected PostScript printer, but you want to print the pages 3-5, 7, 11-13 only, and you want to print them 'two-up' and 'duplex':
+Assume you want to print a PDF file to an HP JetDirect-connected PostScript printer, but you want to print the pages 3-5, 7, 11-13 only, and you want to print them "two-up" and "duplex":

-- Your print options (page selection as required, two-up, duplex) are passed to CUPS on the command line. - The (complete) PDF file is sent to CUPS and autotyped as application/pdf. - The file therefore must first pass the pdftops pre-filter, which produces PostScript MIME type application/postscript (a preview here would still show all pages of the original PDF). - The file then passes the pstops filter that applies the command line options: it selects the pages 2-5, 7 and 11-13, creates an imposed layout '2 pages on 1 sheet' and inserts the correct 'duplex' command (as defined in the printer's PPD) into the new PostScript file; the file is now of PostScript MIME type application/vnd.cups-postscript. - The file goes to the socket backend, which transfers the job to the printers.
+- Your print options (page selection as required, two-up, duplex) are passed to CUPS on the command line. - The (complete) PDF file is sent to CUPS and autotyped as application/pdf. - The file therefore must first pass the pdftops pre-filter, which produces PostScript MIME type application/postscript (a preview here would still show all pages of the original PDF). - The file then passes the pstops filter that applies the command line options: it selects the pages 2-5, 7 and 11-13, creates an imposed layout "2 pages on 1 sheet" and inserts the correct "duplex" command (as defined in the printer's PPD) into the new PostScript file; the file is now of PostScript MIME type application/vnd.cups-postscript.

-The resulting filter chain, therefore, is as drawn in the figure below.
+• The file goes to the socket backend, which transfers the job to the printers.

-Figure 19.11: PDF to socket chain.
+The resulting filter chain, therefore, is as drawn in Figure 19.11.